Find flights

 Fitting somewhere between the peace-meal cost approach of Ryanair and the great service of Jet2, Aegean can be considered a budget airline, though its prices tend to be on the costlier side.
 A member of Star Alliance, Aegean seems to charge accordingly and that is one of the reasons it has never worked for me for flights in Europe or the Middle East.
 Let me explain.

 Aegean competes with a number of airlines on mid-haul routes within Europe, North Africa and the Middle East.
-Instead of using the point-to-point low cost model, it operates on the hub-and-spoke model, which means connecting through Athens.
-And unlike low-costers like Ryanair, Aegean tends to price closer to the full-service Star Alliance members like Lufthansa or Turkish Airlines (which often fly non-stop to where I need to go).
+Instead of using the point-to-point low-cost model, it operates on the hub-and-spoke model, which means connecting through Athens.
+And unlike low-cost carriers like Ryanair, Aegean tends to price closer to full-service Star Alliance members like Lufthansa or Turkish Airlines (which often fly direct to where I need to go).

 For these reasons, I’ve rarely used Aegean on its mid-haul routes.
-Its coverage within Greece is where the airline shines.
-Much faster than taking a ferry, connecting to a number of Greek islands and other destinations travellers might want to see is a breeze with Aegean: most flights are under an hour long, prices are competitive with local low-costers like Sky Express and the service is good.
+The airline truly shines with coverage within Greece.
+It’s much faster than taking a ferry and connecting to a number of Greek islands and other destinations is a breeze with Aegean.
+Most flights are under an hour long and prices can be competitive with local low-cost carriers like Sky Express on certain routes and the service is good.

 Fare classes

-Aegean has 2 main cabins of service: economy and business.
+Aegean has two main cabins of service: economy and business.
 Within each cabin, it offers several tiers with a certain set of rules.
 Let’s look at each.

 Economy